 Evenings or weekends by appointment only: firstname.lastname@example.org

 The vernissage will take place on Wednesday, March 1 from 7-8.30pm as part of Art-Hop-Polis, art hopping at the Cité internationale.
 Four other residences – Belgique, Suède, Suisse et Canada – also invite you to discover their exhibitions.
-The detailed program will soon be available on CitéScope.
+The detailed program is available on CitéScope.